 Mary Berry is the constant between the two shows.
 She’s the classy, gentle judge who has a special way of telling the contestant that their baking is maybe a wee bit dry or might need 5 more minutes in the oven, without making them cry.
 Unfortunately, Mary is off of the show the last few seasons and we miss her.

 I finally bought one of Mary’s cookbooks (I think she has over 80 published) called “Baking with Mary Berry” and have tried a couple of recipes from it, including these Chocolate Cupcakes with Chocolate Frosting.

 I’ve made many chocolate frostings/icings in my life, but this was different from any of them.
 It’s simple, but delicious and deeply chocolate.
-I liked the way it set up on the cupcakes and since it was very sweet, it complemented the barely sweet cupcakes.
+I like the way it set up on the cupcakes and since it’s very sweet, it complements the barely sweet cupcakes.

 - 1/2 C cocoa powder

 - 3 large eggs